Eskimo: Naukan

-Sirenik Eskimos
+Sireniki

-Some speakers of Siberian Yupik languages used to speak an Eskimo variant in the past, before they underwent a language shift.
-These former speakers of Sirenik Eskimo language inhabited the settlements of Sireniki, Imtuk, and some small villages stretching to the west from Sireniki along south-eastern coasts of Chukchi Peninsula.
+Some speakers of Siberian Yupik languages used to speak a divergent Inuit–Yupik variant in the past, before they underwent a language shift.
+These former speakers of the Sirenik language inhabited the settlements of Sireniki, Imtuk, and some small villages stretching to the west from Sireniki along south-eastern coasts of Chukchi Peninsula.
 They lived in neighborhoods with Siberian Yupik and Chukchi peoples.

-As early as in 1895, Imtuk was a settlement with a mixed population of Sirenik Eskimos and Ungazigmit (the latter belonging to Siberian Yupik).
-Sirenik Eskimo culture has been influenced by that of Chukchi, and the language shows Chukchi language influences.
+As early as in 1895, Imtuk was a settlement with a mixed population of Sireniki and Ungazigmit (the latter belonging to Siberian Yupik).
+Sirenik culture has been influenced by that of Chukchi, and the language shows Chukchi language influences.
 Folktale motifs also show the influence of Chuckchi culture.

-The above peculiarities of this (already extinct) Eskimo language amounted to mutual unintelligibility even with its nearest language relatives: in the past, Sirenik Eskimos had to use the unrelated Chukchi language as a lingua franca for communicating with Siberian Yupik.
+The above peculiarities of this (already extinct) Inuit–Yupik language amounted to mutual unintelligibility even with its nearest language relatives: in the past, Sireniki had to use the unrelated Chukchi language as a lingua franca for communicating with Siberian Yupik.

-Many words are formed from entirely different roots from in Siberian Yupik, but even the grammar has several peculiarities distinct not only among Eskimo languages, but even compared to Aleut.
-For example, dual number is not known in Sirenik Eskimo, while most Eskimo–Aleut languages have dual, including its neighboring Siberian Yupikax relatives.
+Many words are formed from entirely different roots from in Siberian Yupik, but even the grammar has several peculiarities distinct not only among Inuit–Yupik languages, but even compared to Aleut.
+For example, dual number is not known in Sirenik, while most Inuit–Yupik–Unangan languages have dual, including its neighboring Siberian Yupikax relatives.

 Little is known about the origin of this diversity.
-The peculiarities of this language may be the result of a supposed long isolation from other Eskimo groups, and being in contact only with speakers of unrelated languages for many centuries.
+The peculiarities of this language may be the result of a supposed long isolation from other Inuit and Yupik groups, and being in contact only with speakers of unrelated languages for many centuries.
 The influence of the Chukchi language is clear.

-Because of all these factors, the classification of Sireniki Eskimo language is not settled yet: Sireniki language is sometimes regarded as a third branch of Eskimo (at least, its possibility is mentioned).
+Because of all these factors, the classification of the Sirenik language is not settled yet: Sireniki language is sometimes regarded as a third branch of Inuit–Yupik (at least, its possibility is mentioned).
 Sometimes it is regarded rather as a group belonging to the Yupik branch.